timlabs/uscode/United States Code/TITLE 25-INDIANS/CHAPTER 37-INDIAN ENERGY/CHAPTER 37-INDIAN ENERGY.md

       * (ii) by an Indian tribe or an individual Indian, subject to restriction against alienation under laws of the United States; or

-      * (iii) by a dependent Indian community; and
+      * (iii) by a dependent Indian community;

     * (C) land that is owned by an Indian tribe and was conveyed by the United States to a Native Corporation pursuant to the Alaska Native Claims Settlement Act (43 U.S.C.
-1601 et seq.), or that was conveyed by the United States to a Native Corporation in exchange for such land.
+1601 et seq.), or that was conveyed by the United States to a Native Corporation in exchange for such land;

+    * (D) any land located in a census tract in which the majority of residents are Natives (as defined in section 3(b) of the Alaska Native Claims Settlement Act (43 U.S.C.
+1602(b))); and

+    * (E) any land located in a census tract in which the majority of residents are persons who are enrolled members of a federally recognized Tribe or village.

   * (3) The term "Indian reservation" includes—